Police Misconduct

 Unlawful Search and Seizure

-The Fourth Amendment protects you from searches and seizures conducted without a valid warrant or a recognized legal exception.
-Officers cannot search your home, car, or person without probable cause or your informed consent.
+The Fourth Amendment protects you from searches and seizures conducted without a valid warrant or a recognized legal basis.
+Officers generally cannot search your home, car, or person without probable cause or your informed consent.
 Evidence obtained through an illegal search can be suppressed in a criminal case — and the search itself can form the basis of a civil rights claim.
 Broader patterns of government misconduct often begin with exactly these kinds of unlawful searches.

 Arrest Without Probable Cause